-The rich historical and cultural heritage of Wales is clearly evident in this region with restored Cardigan Castle a hub of Welsh language and culture, the region is also home to the internationally famous Hay-on-Wye literary festival which welcomes over 80,000 visitors from around the world each year.
+The rich historical and cultural heritage of Wales is clearly evident in this region with restored Cardigan Castle a hub of Welsh language and culture, the region is also home to the internationally famous Hay Festival celebrating literature in Hay on Wye, which welcomes over 80,000 visitors from around the world each year.

 Close by is the world-renowned Centre for Alternative Technology, home to the School of the Environment which can host up to 150 delegates and work with planners to build team building and out of meeting activities unlike any others.